Skip to content

 Video: Paradox Productions

-Born in Friesland, she grew up in Brabant and then ended up in Groningen.
-After secondary school, she went to study tourism.
-She succeeded but made her hobby her job.
-It was 2010 when she made her own YouTube videos in which she talked frankly about sex in all its facets, her life and her own orientation.
+Born in Friesland, she grew up in Brabant before ending up in Groningen.
+After secondary school she studied tourism.
+She graduated but turned her hobby into her work.
+In 2010 she started making her own YouTube videos, speaking candidly about sex in all its facets, her life and her sexual orientation.

 Pride ambassador since 2022